An official website of the European Union. See all European Institutions

 What is it, and why does it matter?

-The EU and Japan are two economic giants, together accounting for a quarter of world GDP and more than a fifth of world trade.
+The EU and Japan are two economic giants, together accounting for one third of world GDP and more than a 30% of world trade.
 Studies show that the successful conclusion of an ambitious free trade agreement between EU and Japan could deliver a potential 32.7% increase in EU exports to Japan.
 Japanese exports to the EU could rise by as much as 23.5%.
 The Economic Partnership Agreement matters to both sides.

 Milestones of the Economic Partnership Agreement negotiations